-Repairing your roof is never convenient, however, it does not compare to the cost and aggravation of ignoring the impact of what your roof.
-Explicit sunlight, hail, wind, rain, ice and snow will effect your roofs quality over time and in consequence its ability to protect you from the elements.
+Repairing your roof is never convenient, however, it does not compare to the cost and aggravation of ignoring the impact of your roof.
+Explicit sunlight, hail, wind, rain, ice and snow will affect your roof quality over time and in consequence its ability to protect you from the elements.
 The older a roof is the more susceptible it becomes to these elements.

-Let us first examine the role of the home owner.
+Let us first examine the role of the homeowner.
 The NRCA ( National Roofing Contractors Association) urges homeowners to conduct a roof inspection twice a year.
-All granting it is recommended that you follow the guidance of a roofing specialist, there are stuff that home owners can do to lessen problems and lengthen the life of their roof.
+All granting it is recommended that you follow the guidance of a roofing specialist, there is stuff that homeowners can do to lessen problems and lengthen the life of their roof.

 The second item we want to examine is the roof inspection work on your home by your roofing contractor.
-Some contractors provide very limited inspections, which consists of looking at the exterior of the roof and sometimes only from the street level.
+Some contractors provide very limited inspections, which consist of looking at the exterior of the roof and sometimes only from the street level.
 While this is all that will be needed in some cases, it is not secure to think that it is needed in all cases.
-Luso Roofing advocates that a roofing company perform a thorough and extensive roof inspection.
-Roofing companies who complete a more comprehensive roof inspection will be better able to provide what is needed to bring results and long term performance of your roof.
+Luso Roofing advocates that a roofing company perform a thorough roof inspection.
+Roofing companies who complete a more comprehensive roof inspection will be better able to provide what is needed to bring results and long-term performance to your roof.
 One simple example is ventilation, your roofing contractor will inform you if you have proper roofing ventilation.
 Improper roofing ventilation can escalate the aging process of your roofing shingles.

 Small roofing problems can grow into a much larger and more costly problem.
-This is why it is crucial for home owners to take a proactive approach to roof inspections and work with the roofing contractor who does the same.
+This is why homeowners must take a proactive approach to roof inspections and work with the roofing contractor who does the same.